hypochoco/SteamRave-Cells-Exhibit/README.md

 ## Notes

 - Daniel and I are using Windows.
-We're not sure how everything else works on Mac, so you may have to figure that out.
+So far (2/21) all of the files are for Windows.
+Mac uses a different library, see below.
 - For Mac, Daniel Shiffman has a good library with good documentation on his [website](https://shiffman.net/p5/kinect/)

+## How to Run

+- Ensure you have the necessary drivers and libraries.
 - To run the program, you can just clone (or download the file) anywhere on your computer and double-click to run it.
 The processing application folder does not need to be in the same folder.
+- Run the sketch in Processing.
+- You can use the Keystone library to adjust the shape and number of panels.
+For example, in kinectKeyston, press 'c' to enter transformation mode.

 ## Installing Kinect Software (Windows)